Yjin232/Chinese-Restuarant-Ordering-System/README.md

 # Author: Yicheng Jin  Update: 2021/8/10

+# Web demo URI: (the server is based on cloud, sometimes may not open)

 # Chinese-Restuarant-Ordering-System
 The ordering system consists of three modules: back-end management system, lobby ordering homepage and mobile catering interface.
 Realized Functions: